wso2/platform-scenarios/solution-demos/README.md

 ## Demo Scenarios

 ## Contribution
+1) Fork the repository to your github account
-1) Clone the repository
+2) Clone the forked repository
-2) Add your demo content
+3) Add your demo content and push that to your repository
 3) Send a PR to this repository
 4) Review will be done by community members and merged.